BaratiLab/Diffusion-based-Fluid-Super-resolution/README.md

 - Step 1 - Model Training

-(If you prefer not to go through Step 1, we provide the following pretrained checkpoints to directly start from Step 2: model without physics-informed conditioning input: link1, model with physics-informed conditioning input: link2)
+(If you prefer not to go through Step 1, we provide the following pretrained checkpoints to directly start from Step 2:
+- model without physics-informed conditioning input(link)
+- model with physics-informed conditioning input (link)

 In the subdirectory ``./train_ddpm/``, run: